top of page

 1. "weder ... noch" (neither ... nor)

 This combination serves to negate two things.
-It joins two negated elements.
+It connects two negative elements.

 Example: Er spricht weder Englisch noch Französisch.
 (He speaks neither English nor French.)